Tech Licensing programs

 Server Message Block (SMB)

-A near-universal language for file transfers across local and virtual networks.Explore the protocol documentation
+A near-universal language for file transfers across local and virtual networks.View the protocol documents

 How SMB works